ZahraAP/Library-Project/README.md

 # Library-Project
+This is a JAVA application for registered accounts to borrow books up tp two weeks.

-First Page :
+First Page : Login Register
-Login
-Register

 Login Page : you can insert "username : admin, password : admin" for Administrator You can insert another username and password that is registered in register page if username and password is wrong ,show message username and password is wrong

 Register Page: to register user